 - Uruguay was the United States' 71st largest goods export market in 2018.

 - U.S. goods exports to Uruguay in 2018 were $1.4 billion, down 12.7% ($201 million) from 2017 but up 55.2% from 2008.

 - The top export categories (2-digit HS) in 2018 were: electrical machinery ($231 million), machinery ($216 million), pharmaceuticals ($147 million), perfumery, cosmetics ($125 million), and mineral fuels ($124 million).

 - U.S. total exports of agricultural products to Uruguay totaled $77 million in 2018.
 Leading domestic export categories include: prepared food ($7 million), sugar, sweeteners, bev. bases ($7 million), vegetable oils (ex. soybean) ($6 million), dairy products ($5 million), and chocolate & cocoa products ($4 million).

 - Uruguay was the United States' 89th largest supplier of goods imports in 2018.

-- Uruguay's FDI in the United States (stock) was $82 million in 2017 (latest data available), down 81.9% from 2016.
+- Uruguay's FDI in the United States (stock) was $92 million in 2018, up 12.2% from 2017.
 There is no information on the distribution of Uruguay FDI in the U.S.

 NOTE: No services trade data with Uruguay are available.